lavafroth/publicly/README.md

-# publik
+# publicly

-Private chats using public keys.
+Authenticate publicly, chat privately.

-Publik aims to be an subset of IRC, replacing the "default permit" policy with "invite only".
+*Publicly* aims to mirror a subset of IRC, replacing the "default permit" policy with "invite only".

 New users can be added by modifying the authorization file `Authfile` either via the chat interface or by editing it externally.